Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 46. Snorkel or Swim With Leopard Sharks (Summer)

-Location: La Jolla Shores Beach (free to go with your own gear)
+Location: La Jolla Shores Beach

-Best for: Strong swimmers
+Best For: Strong swimmers

 47. Whale Watching Tours